Mission & Vision

 Community Engagement – Workforce and Skill Development

-• Offered twice-weekly ELL classes, averaging 24 students.
+• Offered weekly ELL classes, averaging 5 students each week.

 Community Engagement – Youth